SOCIAL MEDIA CALENDAR TEMPLATE 201927 of February 2019

 Once you reach a certain point in your business, you may want to outsource your social media creation and scheduling.
 The social media calendar can become the centre of all your content.
 You can input your social media content into your chosen days and times and then allow your freelancer to take the content and schedule it in your chosen social media managing platform.
 I have used Hootsuite for many years, as it allows me to access all my social media platforms in one place.
 I can schedule posts, make comments and message users from multiple dashboards so that I save time and prevent myself from being distracted by Buzzfeed articles (yes, we’ve all done it!)

-Additionally, you can also view what content has been scheduled and a preview of what it will look like.
-Even if you trust your freelancer, it’s worth taking a routine glance over this section to make sure your content is how you want it to be, especially when you first start outsourcing.
+Additionally, you can also view the content that has been scheduled and a preview of what it will look like.
+It’s worth taking a routine glance over this section to make sure your content is how you want it to be, especially when you first start outsourcing.
 It’s funny how small things can make a huge difference, like starting a new paragraph for Facebook or Google+ or removing hashtags to prevent spammy content.
 These things are not necessarily easy to notice when you’re planning content, and only obvious when they’ve been scheduled.